 Once the butter is melted and the mixture starts boiling, heat up the remaining cup of cream in the microwave and slowly pour the hot cream into the caramel, stirring the whole time.
 This helps to not shock the caramel with a major temperature change and makes caramel making much easier.

-Then it's just a matter of clipping on your candy thermometer and letting the caramel cook over medium heat until it reaches 245 degrees F. Once that happens, pour the caramel into a square 9x9-inch pan lined with parchment paper and let it set up overnight!
+Then it's just a matter of clipping on your candy thermometer (affiliate link) and letting the caramel cook over medium heat until it reaches 245 degrees F. Once that happens, pour the caramel into a square 9x9-inch pan lined with parchment paper and let it set up overnight!

 Don't worry about scraping every last bit of caramel out off the pan.
 The stuff on the bottom can be thicker than what pours out and will leave unsightly ribbons in your finished caramel.